yachaka/babel-plugin-react-webpack-hot/README.md

 })();
 ```

-This is useful if you're looking to use `react-hot-loader` and have multiple rendering points thorough your app.
+This is useful if you're looking to use `react-hot-loader` and have multiple rendering points throughout your app.

 It's also assuming you're using **webpack 2** import (with babel es2015 modules transpilation deactivated).